arpithaananth/Twitter_Airlines_Sentiment_Analysis/README.md

 - Word Embeddings

 ## About the Dataset:
-Source: Crowflower Data for Everyone
+- Source: Crowflower Data for Everyone
-Twitter data was scraped from February 2015, the tweets are classified into positive, negative & neutral emotions
+- Twitter data of February 2015 was scraped, the tweets are classified into positive, negative & neutral emotions

 ## Insights from the Data
 ### Sentiment Distribution Analysis